webmakaka/javadev.org/website/01-docs/01-development-tools/01-jdk/01-installation/8/02-linux/01-ubuntu/14.04/x64/index.md

 <br/>

     ############################################################
-    # To use bash_profile as file with Locat Variables
+    # To use bash_profile as file with Local Variables
     . ~/.bash_profile
     ############################################################